vokimon/markdown-customblocks/README.md

     'extensions_configs': {
         'customblocks': {
             'generators': {
+                # direct symbol reference
                 'mytype': mytype,
+                # using import strings
+                'akamytype': 'myparentmodule.mymodule:mytype',
             }
         },
     },
 }
 ```

-The generator can use several strategies to generate content:
+A generator can use several strategies to generate content:

-- Return an html string,
+- Return an html string
-- Return `etree` `Element`, or
+- Return `etree` `Element`
 - Manipulate `ctx.parent` and return `None`

 The first parameter, `ctx`, is the context.